gosukiwi/Pasukon/README.md

 ## Options
 The options object can define:

 * `lexer`: An instance of a Lexer to be used by the parser.
+Default: `undefined`.
 If none specified, it will use the built-in lexer in the grammar.
-Default: `undefined`.
 * `cache`: Boolean.
+Default: `false`.
 When `true`, it will cache the parsers results.
+* `start`: String.
+Default: `null`.
+When given, it will start the parsing process from the specified rule.
+* `debug`: Boolean.
 Default: `false`.
-* `start`: String.
-When specified, it will start the parsing process from the given rule.

 ```javascript
 const result = new Pasukon('...', { cache: true, start: 'some_rule' }).parse('input')